ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==19 - 22:27== I worked on the Digital Artist (Tik Tok/Instagram) test video for the entire day.
 I bought food for Chai and I (shawarma and fries) as well as her medicine.
 Someonen is trying to commission me on Tumblr but I'm not sure if it's a scam.

 ==20 - 21:55== It's Chai and I's anniversary.
 Nothing much happened but my love for her is still overflowing.
 She's still sick and I still took care of her.
 We slept a lot and played 99 Nights on ROBLOX.

+==24 - 23:59== I tried to break up with Chai in the evening.
+We had an argument in the chats while she's in the bathroom.
+We didn't push through with it.
+I went out to buy her medicines and snacks.
+I was sleepy the entire day.
+I don't know where this will lead us or if it makes us love each other more.